Backpacking Cairns is something most travellers to Australia will do during their trip Down Under.

 Crystal Cascades is one of the best-kept secrets in Cairns and is one place you should strive to visit while backpacking Cairns.

-It is a secluded freshwater swimming hole, hidden in the surrounds of a tropical rainforest.
+It is a secluded freshwater swimming hole, hidden in the surroundings of a tropical rainforest.

 Crystal Cascades is only accessible by self-driving.
 You will need a car to drive to the suburb of Redlynch, and follow signs from there to reach the 1.2 km pathway to the pool